-1.1Course profile
+1.1 Course profile

+The internship generally is the element in your MSc programme.
 During an MSc internship, you put your acquired knowledge and skills into practice while gaining relevant work experience in a potential field of employment outside WU.
 This could for example be in a company, a public institution, a research organisation, another university, or a non-governmental organisation.